 - linen beddings

 In addition, the hotel has a free shuttle service and express check-ins and check-outs.
 And if you need to order or request anything from the room, their room service is exceptional.

-It is also just 17 km from General Roberto Fierro Villalobos International Airport, and it offers free parking.
+It is also just 17 km from General Roberto Fierro Villalobos International Airport and offers free parking.

 2. City Plus Hotel Chihuahua

-This 4-star hotel is located just 5 kilometers from Catedral de Chihuahua in Chihuahua.
-And, it’s also among the best hotels to book a room in the area.
+This 4-star hotel is just 5 kilometers from Catedral de Chihuahua in Chihuahua.
+And it’s also among the best hotels to book a room in the area.
 So, if you are planning to visit the Copper Canyon, you won’t have to worry too much about where to stay.

 - A safety-deposit box